- Find a Trail

 The Stevens Creek Trail is open in two disconnected segments in Mountain View and Cupertino, two of Silicon Valley's growing communities.
 As its name suggests, both segments closely follow Stevens Creek, which originates in the Santa Cruz Mountains and empties into the San Francisco Bay.

-The northern segment in Mountain View begins just beyond a junction with the San Francisco Bay Trail, a developing effort to create a 500-mile multiuse trail encircling its namesake bay.
-Coursing southward from 750-acre Shoreline Park, the trail runs through tidal marshlands and natural riparian habitats, providing for recreation and educational opportunities.
-Grade-separated crossings of busy roads allow for uninterrupted travel to the trail's endpoint in a residential sector of Mountain View at Heatherstone Way and Dale Avenue.
+At its northern end, the 5-mile Mountain View segment picks up near a junction with the San Francisco Bay Trail, a developing network of 500 miles of trails encircling the bay.
+Coursing southward from the 750-acre Shoreline Park, the trail runs through tidal marshlands juxtaposed against the uniquely modern architecture of the tech-giant campuses.
+After you leave the park, grade-separated crossings of busy roads allow for uninterrupted travel to the trail’s endpoint in a residential sector of Mountain View at Heatherstone Way and Dale Avenue.
+Multiple bike repair stations can be found along this section.
+The cities of Mountain View and Sunnyvale have planned to extend the trail about 2 miles from here.

-In Cupertino, a much shorter stretch of the Stevens Creek Trail links two popular community parks.
-In the north, Blackberry Farm offers ample picnic space, swimming pools, a playground, and many other amenities, while the popular McClellan Ranch Preserve farther south features a nature museum and community garden on a preserved horse ranch.
+In Cupertino, a 1.3-mile stretch of the Stevens Creek Trail links two popular community parks.
+The first, Blackberry Farm, offers ample picnic space, swimming pools, a playground, and many other amenities and runs alongside a public golf course.
+The McClellan Ranch Preserve, a charming horse ranch contains a nature museum; a community garden; and a petting zoo with friendly alpacas, goats, and other farm animals.
+The ranch offers ample parking, as well as restrooms and water.
 Multiple restrooms and water fountains are located along the trail as indicated on the map.

-There are several access points throughout the length of the Stevens Creek Trail, but the primary entrance is at its junction with the San Francisco Bay Trail in Mountain View's Shoreline Park (3070 N. Shoreline Boulevard), where parking is also available.
+There are several access points throughout the length of the Stevens Creek Trail, but the primary entrance is at its junction with the San Francisco Bay Trail in Mountain View's Shoreline Park (3070 N Shoreline Blvd), where parking is also available.

-In Cupertino, park at the Linda Vista Park (Linda Vista Dr), McClellan Ranch Preserve (22221 McClellan Road), Blackberry Farm (21979 San Fernando Avenue), or Blackberry Farm Golf Course (22100 Stevens Creek Blvd).
+In Cupertino, park at the Linda Vista Park (Linda Vista Dr), McClellan Ranch Preserve (22221 McClellan Rd), Blackberry Farm (21979 San Fernando Ave), or Blackberry Farm Golf Course (22100 Stevens Creek Blvd).

 TrailLink is a free service provided by Rails-to-Trails conservancy